Omega-3 Fatty Acids

 Avoid omega-3 supplements if you are allergic or sensitive to fish or products containing fish.

 The U.S. Food and Drug Administration (FDA) has deemed omega-3 fatty acids safe up to 3 grams a day.
 Doses over 3 grams have been known to keep the blood from clotting and to increase bleeding.
 High doses may also negatively impact immunity and make a patient more susceptible to infections.
 Fish oil can also impact blood glucose levels, so caution is advised for patients with diabetes or hypoglycemia.
-Also take caution if you have any of the following: lower blood pressure; hormone imbalance; changes in liver function; vitamin deficiency and/or toxicity; prostate cancer.
+Also take caution if you have any of the following: lower blood pressure; hormone imbalance; changes in liver function; vitamin deficiency or hypervitaminosis; prostate cancer.

 Before taking a fish oil or plant-derived omega-3 supplement, discuss all other active supplements and any prescription medications with your doctor.

 Tips for Good Medication and Treatment Reviews

 - Post reviews only for medications or treatments you have used or prescribed.

 - In your description, mention whether you're reviewing the medication or treatment for a child or for an adult (yourself or another adult), and as a patient or as a medical professional.